regpy/regpy/doc/sphinx/source/Operators.rst

     from regpy.operators import Operator
     class My_OwnOperator(Operator):
         def __init__(self,par_1,par_2, ...):
-            # Here you may do some initializing computations depending on your parameter
+            # Here you may do some initializing computations depending on your parameters.
-            # In particular you have to compute the domain and codomain if you do not
+            # In particular you have to compute the domain and codomain if they do not
-            # supply them as parameter
+            # have to be supplied as parameters.
             # At the end you have to call the super initialization by:
             super().__init__(
                 domain = my_domain,
-                #The particular discretization of the domain associated to a vector in R^N
+                #The preimage space (domain of definition) of the operator
                 codomain = my_codomain,
-                #The particular discretization of the codomain associated to a vector in R^N
+                #The image space of the operator
                 linear=True
                 # has to be set since the default is False
             )

         def _eval(self,x):
-            # Compute with x being in the my_domain what the operator evaluates as y=Tx
+            # Compute with x being in the my_domain the image y=Tx of x under the operator T.
             return y

         def _adjoint(self,y):
             # Compute with y being in the my_codomain what the standard
-            # adjoint operator evaluates as x=T^Ty
+            # adjoint operator evaluates as x=T^{\top}y
             return x

 As an easy example you might want to look at the Volterra problem in :ref:`/notebooks/volterra_main_example.ipynb`.